Home > ALLOYS > Iron Alloys

 LEARN MORE

-Believe it or not, gray iron is widely used throughout the world and it is one of the most popular metals.
-It can be found in: manhole covers, wind turbines, cinder blocks, automotive suspension and hydraulics, gears, disc brakes, cooking utensils, valves, tractor parts, pumps, linkages, weights and counterweights, and so much more.
+Believe it or not, gray iron is widely used throughout the world, and it is one of the most popular metals.
+It can be found in manhole covers, wind turbines, cinder blocks, automotive suspension and hydraulics, gears, disc brakes, cooking utensils, valves, tractor parts, pumps, linkages, weights, counterweights, and so much more.

 Why is gray iron so popular?